Drug information provided by: IBM Micromedex

 Kidney disease or

-Liver disease, moderate to severe—Higher blood levels of glycerol phenylbutyrate may result and increase the risk of side effects.
+Liver disease, moderate to severe—Higher blood levels of glycerol phenylbutyrate may increase the risk of side effects.

 Nerve problems—Use with caution.
 May make this condition worse.